KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/pegs-module-creator-tutorial.md

 We can finally create a Peg that will create `TESTUSDK` coins pegged to USD and backed by `KMD` using the [pegscreate](../../../basic-docs/antara/antara-api/pegs.html#pegscreate)

 This method allows us to create a Peg that is backed by more than 1 external coin.
 To achieve this, we can add more than 1 `bindtxid` to the `pegscreate` command.
-Each of these Gateways have to prepared properly by binding Tokens, Oracles and running the `oraclefeed` dApps as previously described in this Tutorial.
+Each of these Gateways have to prepared properly by binding Tokens, Oracles and running the `oraclefeed` software as previously described in this Tutorial.

 For the sake of simplicity, we will simply use 1 Gateway which will tokenize the `KMD` coins.